inraito/open-energistics/doc/OpenEnergistics/class/synthetic/SyntheticCalculator.md

 Therefore, as has been said above, default behaviour of the synthetic calculator is to simply block those path.
 That's a fairly conservative solution to avoid infinite loop.
-And it's actually quite complicated to calculating a valid path containing ouroboros recipes, so i wouldn't recommend it.
+And it's actually quite complicated to calculate a valid path containing ouroboros recipes, so i wouldn't recommend it.
 But if you really want to use [OpenEnergistics] to handle it, you may achieve that by using custom hooks, but be careful for infinite loop.